usaikoo/flutter_project_name_changer/README.md

-# Flutter Project Name Changer
+# Flutter Project Renamer

-Flutter Project Name Changer is a Dart package for programmatically renaming occurrences of a project name in Dart files.
+Flutter Project Renamer is a Dart package for programmatically renaming occurrences of a project name in Dart files.
 This package provides a convenient way to automate the process of updating project names across multiple files in a Dart project.

 ## Features